MarcisTU/music_instrument_rag_assistant/README.md

 ## ⚙️ Environment Configuration

 The containers use defined configurations through a root `.env` file.
-Copy the template from `.env.example`, name it `.env`, and configure it appropriately before spinning up the infrastructure.
+Copy the template from `.env.example`, name it `.env`, and configure it appropriately before starting containers.

 ---